slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

+Aging implies damage.

 > *'A man that lives from memories becames old.
 One that lives from projects remains young.' -- Bruno Munari*

-> *'There is no such thing as successful aging because aging is damage.' -- Art De Vany*

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.' -- John Cassavetes*